 If you are refinancing your student loans with Great Lakes, there are a few extra steps you have to take.
 This only applies if you are refinancing some, not all, of your loans.

 You will have to call them and ask for the pay off statement for each loan.
-They don't make this easy and we often times have to get on a call with our Members to get this document.
-From there, you'll need to make sure they apply the funds correctly once they receive the monies.
-For more information on this topic, be sure to check out our ultimate student loan refinancing guide.
+They don’t make this easy and we often times have to get on a call with our Members to get this document.
+From there, you’ll need to make sure they apply the funds correctly once they receive the monies.
+If you need help with this, be sure to check out our free student loan refinance service.

 The FitBUX Student Loan Tracking Solution